Amigo51/zero_day/README.md

-This repo contains files worked on from y local pc
+This repo contains files worked on from my local pc